The latest Milo software update is always available via the Milo Link mobile app,

 How to use it?
 First, connect your Milo to the Milo Link app.
 Select that Milo in the My Milos list.
 Tap Preview Features, and read about the feature.
 If you decide to try it, tap ENABLE.
 Milo will automatically reboot.
 After a few seconds you should see Enabled in the Milo options menu.
 Follow any additional instructions to use the feature.

 Trade-offs to consider?
 Preview features are still under development and may have adverse effects on user experiences.
 That's why they are preview features!
-Sometimes they may affect the behavior of other Milo features; your Milo may even reboot itself unexpectedly.
+Some may affect the behavior of other Milo features; your Milo may even reboot itself unexpectedly.
+Some features may not be available in all regions.
 Remember: you can disable the feature anytime.

 Current Preview Feature: Bluetooth Headset Pairing